zbray/trivia-game/README.md

 # TriviaGame

-This is a trivia game about world history and geography.
+This is a trivia game about world history.

 The user has a time limit of ## to select answers for all the questions that are presented to them.